 There are some other areas which may need attention:

 - If you use Visualforce pages for generating PDF

 - Uses iFrames

 Lastly, there can be some screens/ functionalities which would be better off converted to Lightning components.
-Some typical scenarios can be data intensive screens which require heavy dynamic data refreshes.
-That’s where lightning components have a clear win over Visualforce pages (unless of course, you are not using a JS based client library like Angular, React, VueJS etc.)
+Some typical scenarios can be data-intensive screens that require heavy dynamic data refreshes.
+That’s where lightning components have a clear win over Visualforce pages (unless of course, you are not using a JS-based client library like Angular, React, VueJS, etc.)

-With Salesforce Lightning Experience, Salesforce has not just migrated user interface to new Lightning layer.
+With Salesforce Lightning Experience, Salesforce has not just migrated the user interface to the new Lightning layer.
 But, some of the existing features have been redesigned (mostly for the better).
-For instance, Attachments and Documents are now moved to Files, this provides rich files capabilities to previously limited attachments and documents functionality.
-Similarly, Salesforce Knowledge is transformed to Lightning Knowledge.
-So, as part of the Lightning migration, following data migration activities should also be considered
+For instance, Attachments and Documents are now moved to Files, this provides rich file capabilities to previously limited attachments and documents functionality.
+Similarly, Salesforce Knowledge is transformed into Lightning Knowledge.
+So, as part of the Lightning migration, the following data migration activities should also be considered